Haidra-Org/horde-worker-reGen/README.md

-This repository allows you to set up a AI Horde Worker to generate, post-process or analyze images for others
+This repository allows you to set up a AIPG Grid Worker to generate, post-process or analyze images for others

 If you want the latest information or have questions, come to [the #local-workers channel in discord](https://discord.com/channels/781145214752129095/1076124012305993768)

-# AI Horde Worker reGen
+# AIPG Grid Worker reGen

-This repo contains the latest implementation for the [AI Horde](https://aihorde.net) Worker.
-This will turn your graphics card(s) into a worker for the AI Horde where you will create images for others.
+This repo contains the latest implementation for the [AIPG Grid](https://api.aipowergrid.io) Worker.
+This will turn your graphics card(s) into a worker for the AIPG Grid where you will create images for others.
 You you will receive in turn earn 'kudos' which will give you priority for your own generations.

 Please note that **AMD card are not currently well supported**, but may be in the future.
 If you are willing to try with your AMD card, join the [discord discussion](https://discord.com/channels/781145214752129095/1076124012305993768).